-In July 2013, a binding farm-out agreement in relation to WA-454-P was executed with Origin Energy Resources Limited (a subsidiary of Origin Energy Limited).
-Origin will acquire a 50 per cent interest in the Permit in return for reimbursing MEO A\$5.6 million of past costs and funding 80 per cent of the Breakwater-1 well to a cap of A\$35 million excluding production testing.
+In July 2013, a binding farmout agreement in relation to WA-454-P was executed with Origin Energy Resources Limited (a subsidiary of Origin Energy Limited).
+Origin will acquire a 50% interest in the Permit in return for reimbursing MEO A\$5.6 million of past costs and funding 80% of the Breakwater-1 well to a cap of A\$35m excluding production testing.
 The well cap assumes an exchange rate of parity between the A\$ and US\$.
-The well cap assumes 65 per cent of the well costs will be denominated in US\$ and will be adjusted to the prevailing exchange rate at the time of drilling.
+The well cap assumes 65% of the well costs will be denominated in US\$ and will be adjusted to the prevailing exchange rate at the time of drilling.

-Other than the above, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors of the Company, to affect significantly the operations of the Group, the results of those operations, or state of affairs of the Group, in future financial years.
+Other than the above, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect significantly the operations of the Group, the results of those operations, or state of affairs of the Group, in future financial years.